tcarleton/stagg/README.md

 one.
 A more detailed explanation, as well as the formula used to transform the data, can be found [here](https://support.sas.com/resources/papers/proceedings16/5621-2016.pdf).
-`staggregate_spline()` executes this formula to create number of knots minus two new variables, in addition to preserving the original untransformed values.
+`staggregate_spline()` executes this formula to create K-2 new variables, where K is the number of knots, in addition to preserving the original untransformed value of the variable.

 ``` r
 spline_output <- staggregate_spline(